-Petitions for makeup exams are due in the office of the Allston Burr Assistant Dean or Freshman Dean’s Office as soon as possible and no later than one week after each examination.
-Students having a medical excuse will fill out the petition form at HUHS and take the form personally and directly to the Allston Burr Assistant Dean or Resident Dean of Freshmen.
-Students wishing to be excused for other reasons should see their Assistant or Resident Dean.
+Petitions for makeup exams are due in the office of the Resident Dean as soon as possible and no later than one week after each examination.
+Students having a medical excuse will fill out the petition form at HUHS and take the form personally and directly to the Resident Dean.
+Students wishing to be excused for other reasons should see their Resident Dean.

 A student whose petition for a makeup examination has been granted by the Administrative Board must take the makeup examination at the next regularly scheduled makeup period.
 Typically, the makeup period is the third week of the following term.
 No other opportunity to take the examination will be allowed.
 It is the student’s responsibility to learn exactly when and where the makeup examinations will be given.

 The beginning dates for fall and spring term Makeup Examination Periods are listed in the Academic Calendar.
 The Registrar notifies students via email who have been granted permission to take one or more makeup exams.
 The email notification specifies the scheduled time and place of their makeup examination(s).
 If students do not receive an email notification about a makeup exam, it is their responsibility to obtain such information from the Registrar at least two weeks before the beginning of the makeup Examination Period.